webpack/webpack.js.org/src/content/guides/production.md

 ## Module Concatenation

 By default, webpack wraps each module into a function.
-This helps helps to isolate them, but brings additional overhead.
-You can try reducing this overhead by enabling [`ModuleConcatenationPlugin`](/plugins/module-concatenation-plugin) which, where possible, merges multiple modules together in a single module wrapper:
+Wrapping helps to isolate them but brings additional overhead.
+You can try reducing this overhead by enabling the [`ModuleConcatenationPlugin`](/plugins/module-concatenation-plugin), which, where possible, merges multiple modules in a single module wrapper:

 __webpack.prod.js__